pomponchik/cantok/docs/types_of_tokens/DefaultToken.md

 #> cantok.errors.ImpossibleCancelError: You cannot cancel a default token.
 ```

+In addition, you cannot embed other tokens in `DefaultToken`.

 It is best to use `DefaultToken` as the default argument for functions:

 ```python